theias/ias_package_shell/README.md

 All of the scripting languages listed above have corresponding libraries which (for example):

-* know where to store and retrieve transient files from
+* know where to store and retrieve transient files
-	* Input and output directories; and script_name-label-2020-03-02.txt (for example)
+	* Input and output directories
+	* some also have standardized output file name generation
 * know where to load configuration files from (src/etc, for example)
 * have logging facilities built in

 These libraries know how to find those locations when run from:

 * the source directory
 * the installed location as an RPM/Deb package
 * a symbolic link